kolkhis/lac/src/certify.md

 The goal of this is not to create busywork, but to spark discussions and see things from other points of view.

-## Worksheet Completion

----

-Each unit has a corresponding worksheet.
-On this worksheet are discussion questions, terms/definitions, **optional** "digging deeper" sections, and reflection questions.

-These worksheets must be filled out and kept until the end of the course.
-Upon reaching the end, they are to be submitted to the instructor (Scott Champine).

 ### Worksheet Submission Format